English ship Adventure (1646): Commissioned service after rebuild 1691

-She was commissioned in 1691 under the command of Captain Thomas Dilkes, RN.
-She participated in the Battle of Barfleur as a member of Blue squadron, Center Division under the command of Admiral Sir John Ashby, from 19 to 24 May 1692.
+She was re-commissioned in 1691 under the command of Captain Thomas Dilkes.
+She participated in the Battle of Barfleur (as a member of Blue squadron, Centre Division) under the command of Admiral Sir John Ashby, from 19 to 24 May 1692.
 In concert with Rupert she captured two privateers (one 24-gun and one 18-gun) on the Irish station in October 1692.
 She captured two 16-gun privateers in the English Channel in December 1692.
 In 1694 under the command of Captain Charles Cornwall she captured with her squadron the 36-gun La Diligente (under the command of Duguay Trouin) off the Scilly Islands on 12 May 1694.
-The squadron was in action off Pantelleria on 28 January 1695 capturing the 60-gun Le Content and the 50-gun Le Trident.
-Later in January 1695 she was under command of Captain John Worrel, RN.
+The squadron was in action off Pantelleria on 28 January 1695 capturing the 60-gun Content and the 50-gun Trident.
+Later in January 1695 she was under command of Captain John Worrel.
 In 1696 she was under the command of Captain Charles Richards in the Mediterranean.
-In 1697 her commander was Captain John Edwards, RN sailing with the Dunkirk squadron.
+In 1697 her commander was Captain John Edwards sailing with the Dunkirk squadron.
 In November 1698 she sailed with Aylmer's squadron to the Mediterranean.
-In 1701 she was back in the Dunkirk squadron with Captain John Home, RN as commander.
+In 1701 she was back in the Dunkirk squadron with Captain John Home as commander.
 In 1703 she was reduced to a 40-gun ship with the removal of her 4-pounder guns.
 Captain John Balchen took command in February 1703.
-She was in action with StPol's squadron in the North Sea where the Salisbury was taken on 10 July 1703.
-In 1705 Captain Edmund Hicks, RN took command.
-She captured with Tartar the 24-gun Le Jeux in the North Sea on 10 July 1706.
-In 1707 Captain Robert Clark, RN was in command for service in the Leeward Islands.
+She was in action with St Pol's squadron in the North Sea where the Salisbury was taken on 10 July 1703.
+In 1705 Captain Edmund Hicks took command.
+She captured (with Tartar) the 24-gun Jeux in the North Sea on 10 July 1706.
+In 1707 Captain Robert Clark was in command for service in the Leeward Islands.
 She was with Admiral Byng's Fleet in the Channel and North Sea.
 In 1708 she proceeded to the West Indies with a convoy in 1709.

 Loss

 She was captured by a French squadron off Montserrat, Martinique in the West Indies on 1 March 1709.
 She suffered about 100 casualties including Captain Clark.
+She was not added to the French Navy, but instead was sold in March 1711 at Martinique.